bloom-lmh/awe-axios/docs/en/发起HTTP请求/Common Functions.md

 ### Multiple Configuration Methods

-The above method is the simplest, requiring no configuration. `axios-plus` uses default settings for request retries.
+The above method is the simplest, requiring no configuration. `awe-axios` uses default settings for request retries.
 However, this might not meet all your needs.
-Therefore, `axios-plus` supports multiple configuration methods to suit your project requirements:
+Therefore, `awe-axios` supports multiple configuration methods to suit your project requirements:

 ::: code-group